Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Rewrite Warpwisp lore about Terminal seeing the world in glyphs as a ward against mind control.
 * Fix Frontiers not getting exits.
-* Harmonize "BigRoomVoid" to also contain save data.
-Or find a different way.
-* inBounds(x,y) is being a bitch again.

 * Epsilon's boss card is glitched.